MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-settings.md

 1. Using a global admin account or an account that has the SharePoint admin role, go to the [SharePoint admin center](https://admin.microsoft.com/sharepoint?page=home&modern=true).

-2. Specify your KQL query by using the search bar at the top.
+2. Use the search bar to specify your KQL query.

 3. Verify that the search results match the expected site URLs for your adaptive scope.
 If they don't, check your query and the URLs with the relevant administrator for SharePoint.